ademakov/RNG/README.md

 The RNG uses Sebastiano Vigna's [xoroshiro128+ algorithm](http://xoroshiro.di.unimi.it/xoroshiro128plus.c).

 It produces 64-bit integers.
-In my simple test its performance is more than five times higher than mt19937_64 from the C++ standard library:
+In my simple test it is more than five times faster than the mt19937_64 generator from the C++ standard library:

 ```
 1000000000 rng128 calls